Outstanding Patient Experience 2025 - Midlands Ultrasound and Medical Read reviews on Doctify...

 • Inflammation of the testicles

-How to test and samples
+How to test

-Times: Incubation, results and re-test
+Times: Incubation, results, and re-test

-Mycoplasma has a two week incubation period.
+Mycoplasma has a two-week incubation period.
 Results are available within five days of the sample being received in the laboratory.

 Regular retesting is advised if the patient continues to be at risk.
 A repeat test is recommended with every partner change.